zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ## Methods

 ### axisCrossingValue
 Value at which the category axis crosses this axis.
-(Only for object)Value indicies at which the category axes cross the value axis.
+(Only for object)Value indices at which the category axes cross the value axis.
 (Only for array)Date at which the category axis crosses this axis.
 (Only for date)

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`